visgl/deck.gl/docs/api-reference/extensions/path-style-extension.md

 ##### `getDashArray` ([Function](/docs/developer-guide/using-layers.md#accessors)|Array)

-Must be specified if dashed line is enabled.
+Must be specified if the `dash` option is enabled.

 The dash array to draw each path with: `[dashSize, gapSize]` relative to the width of the path.